jakubvalenta/video-pi/README.md

 On your Raspberry Pi:

-    Run the Video Pi uninstallation script:
+    Run the Video Pi uninstallation program:

     ``` shell
     video-pi-uninstall
     ```

-    This will restore your LXDE configuration from a backup made when installing Video Pi.
+    It will restore your desktop configuration from a backup made when installing Video Pi.

     Then uninstall the Video Pi package and its dependency udevil as root: